RheaBose/Citadel-women-datathon-2025/README.md

 # Citadel-women-datathon-2025
+Submission for the  Europe Women's Datathon 2025 organised by Citadel/Citadel Securities and Correlation One.
+It was awarded 3rd Place in the competition.

+Team members: Feliya Geikyan, Rhea Bose, TsaiChen Lo, Zejia Yang

 # Project Statement
 When Edwin Drake drilled the first well in Titusville over 160 years ago, there’s no way he could